Karen Demirchyan Complex: Notable events

 After its renovation in 2008, the sports hall hosted a concert of one of the most renowned singers of Armenia and Armenian Diaspora, Harout Pamboukjian, while the concerts hall hosted the celebration concert of the 80th anniversary of the worldwide known Armenian musician and composer Djivan Gasparyan with songs and plays performed by Flora Martirosyan, Peter Gabriel, Pedro Eustache, Alan Parsons Project, Boris Grebenshchikov and others.
-The complex has also hosted many concerts performed by Paul Baghdadlian, André, Hayko, Arman Hovhannisyan and other Armenian singers.
+The complex has also hosted many concerts.